kusimo/blog/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+# Understand the Basics
+This section will focus on some basics.

 ## Laravel Requirement

 See all the requirements, for example, you need to have PHP version that is equal to or greater than 7.25.
 [See more on installation by visiting Laravel site](https://laravel.com/docs/7.x/installation).